adntgv/tg-tui/README.md

 ### How It Works

 1. **Bot Server** (`main.py`):
-   - Handles Telegram messages and commands
+   - Handles Telegram messages and SSH commands
-   - Manages PTY sessions using `pexpect`
+   - Manages SSH connections using `pexpect`
+   - Handles SSH authentication (key and password)
    - Renders terminal output using `pyte` for TUI mode
    - Provides inline keyboards for terminal control